top of page

 • Determine the type of hard drive and the maximum amount of RAM your computer can use

-• Decide to upgrade the hard drive / SSD or both SSD & RAM
+• Decide to upgrade just the hard drive / SSD or both SSD & RAM (We recommend both)

 • Make sure you have the right tools, hardware & Anti-Static Mat

-• Backup your whole documents, pictures, videos, and any other important folders
+• Backup all your documents, pictures, videos, and any other important folders

 • Create a list of all software that needs to be re-installed and make sure you have the media or info needed to re-install it.
 (Microsoft Office, Quick Books etc.)

-• Create a bootable USB Flash drive and make sure your computer boots to it
+• Create a bootable USB Flash drive and make sure your computer can boot to it

-• Write down your user id and password for important apps and web sites
+• Write down your user id and password for important apps and web sites.
+EXTREMELY IMPORTANT

 • Find the make and model of your computer (Take a picture of the label underneath the computer)